lazy-media/public/Authentik/Kasm/Readme.md

 ## Setting up Kasm

-This guide assumes you already have Kasm up and Running.
+This guide assumes you already have Kasm up and Running, and assumes you have knowledge of setting up an OAuth/OpenID Provider in Authentik.
 Best if done from a fresh install.

 ### Requirements